Located within 12th century ruins, providing an amazing sense of place and atmosphere

 Comprised of expansive suites and villas, Six Senses Paro brings a new level of luxury to Bhutan.
 Throughout, natural warm hues are used highlighting that sense bringing outside in complemented by floor to ceiling windows.
 Facilities include an all day dining restaurant, bar and lounge, relaxing living room and Six Senses Spa complete with yoga room, private meditation area and indoor pool.

 Paro Valley has a huge amount to explore including the world famous Tiger's Nest Monastery, clinging to the cliff face.
-The National Museum is also hugely interesting to visit, displaying a fascinating collection of artifacts illustrating Bhutan's rich culture.
+The National Museum is also hugely interesting to visit, displaying a fascinating collection of artefacts illustrating Bhutan's rich culture.

 Enjoy an afternoon of sightseeing around Thimphu.
 This tour includes a visit to Tamchog Lhakhang, the beautiful National Memorial Chorten, the golden Buddha Dodernma before taking in the views and enjoying the local farmers' market.